-Business disputes are diverse and involve any number of individuals, groups and sectors.
-Here are some examples of matters we can help you with:
+Business disputes are diverse and involve any number of individuals, groups, and sectors.
+Here are some dispute resolution service examples of matters we can help you with:

 We are frequently called upon to unravel disputes involving directors or shareholders who may wish to divorce themselves from a business commitment or company, retrieve a loan, or question governance, performance or conduct.

-We act for shareholders to bring or defend petitions for unfair prejudicial conduct under Section 994 of the Companies Act 2006 (including instances where a shareholder is taking money out of the company, paying a salary to their partner who does not work for the business and transferring assets or business to another company).
+Our dispute solicitors act for shareholders to bring or defend petitions for unfairly prejudicial conduct under Section 994 of the Companies Act 2006 (including instances where a shareholder is taking money out of the company, paying a salary to their partner who does not work for the business and transferring assets or business to another company).

 We also act for companies and directors in claims involving director fraud, breach of fiduciary duties and misfeasance.